SENSAAS/sensaas-bioisostere/README.md

 Of note, you can choose another fragment to replace by selecting the lib name (lib1.sdf or make_fgts_aggreg.sdf) and by selecting the number of the fragment in the sdf file.

-**2.Virtual screening of fragment libraries to identify bioisosteres for your selected fragment, followed by alignment of the bioisosteres on the input molecule**
+**2. Virtual screening of fragment libraries to identify bioisosteres for your selected fragment, followed by alignment of the bioisosteres on the input molecule**

 The syntax is: